joshuakristanto/comp496ml/yolo/pytorch-yolo-v3/val2017/README.md

-# We Forked from this GitHub repo https://github.com/ayooshkathuria/pytorch-yolo-v3
-	* This README.md contains the original README.md from this GitHub Repository.

 # A PyTorch implementation of a YOLO v3 Object Detector

 [UPDATE] : This repo serves as a driver code for my research.
 I just graduated college, and am very busy looking for research internship / fellowship roles before eventually applying for a masters.
 I won't have the time to look into issues for the time being.
 Thank you.